RinniSwift/Computer-Science-with-iOS/gcd.md

 queue1.async(execute: DispatchWorkItem)
 ```

+### Serial Queues
+Also known as *private dispatch queues* executes one task at a time in the order that they were added to the queue.
+The currently executed tasks are run on distinct threads and serial queues are often used to synchronize access to a specific resource.

+### Concurrent queues
+Also known as *global dispatch queues* execute one or more tasks concurrently.
+But tasks are still started in order of how they were added.

+### Main Dispatch Queue
+The main dispatch queue is a globally available serial queue that executes tasks on the application’s main thread.

 ### QoS

+A Quality of Service class allows you to categorize work to be performed by NSOperation, NSOperationQueue, NSThread objects, and dispatch queues.\
+When setting up global dispatch queues, you don't specify the priority directly but you are required to specify a quality of service which guides GCD into determining the priority level to give the task.\
-Categorizes tasks to be performed on DispatchQueues.
-Higher priority work requires more energy so choose accordingly to the use case as it directly impacts apps responsiveness and app energy.
+Higher priority work requires more energy so choose accordingly to the use case as it directly impacts apps responsiveness and app energy.\

-* **user Interactive**
+GCD provides 4 quality of services:

-   user-interactive tasks, such as animations, event handling, or updating your app's user interface.
+- ```.userInteractive```: user-interactive tasks, such as animations, event handling, or updating your app's user interface. work that is interacting with the user and requires instant visual layout such as tasks that update the UI on the main thread; refreshing the ui, performing animations.
+Focuses on responsiveness and performance.

-* **user Initiated**
-   tasks that prevent the user from actively using your app.
+- ```.userInitiated```: tasks that prevent the user from actively using your app.
+Work that the user initiated and requires immediate results. e.x. opening a document, doing something when user taps on button.
+The work is required to continue  user interaction.
+Focuses on responsiveness and performance.

-* **default**
-   default

-* **utility**
-   tasks that the user does not track actively.

-* **background**
+- ```.utility```: work that may take some time that doesn't require emmediate results. e.g. downloading or importing data.
+Focuses on a balance between responsiveness, performance, and energy efficiency.
-   for maintenance or cleanup tasks that you create.
+- ```.background```: for maintenance or cleanup tasks that you create. work that operates in the background and isn't visible to the user. e.x. indexing, synchronizing, and backups.
+Focuses on energy efficiency.

-* **unspecified**
-   literally nothing.
+*Explanation*: Use QoS level of userInitiated or lower for optimization.

+And 2 special quality of services:
+- ```.default```: the priority falls between user-initiated and utility.
+- ```.unspecified```: this represents the absence of qos and cues the system an environmental qos should be inferred.
+These two special cases we won't be exposed to but they do exist.

+> If your app uses operations and queues to perform work, you can specify a QoS for that work.
+> NSOperation and NSOperationQueue both have a property called ```qualityOfService``` of type ```NSQualityOfService```
+> ```swift
+> let myOperation: NSOperation = MyOperation()
+> myOperation.qualityOfService = .Utility
+> ```
+> DisptachQueues have a property you declare when calling initializing the queue
+> ```swift
+> let queue = DispatchQueue.global(qos: .utility)
+> ```
+> NSThread have a property of ```qualityOfService``` of type ```NSQualityOfService```
+> ```swift
+> let queue = DispatchQueue.global(qos: .utility)
+> ```

+#### Priority Inversions
+When high priority work becomes dependant on lower priority work, or it becomes the result of lower priority work, a *priority inversion* occurs.
+As a result, blocking, spinning, or polling may occur.\
+In the case of synchronous work, the system will resolve by raising the QoS of the lower priority queue for the duration of the inversion. \
+In the case of asynchronous work, the system will resolve on a serial queue.

 ### Threads